wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 If the node is not bound to the public IP the users will see(e.g. becuase it's behind NAT) then you should also set the `wire.com/external-ip` annotation to the public IP of the node.

+Install a calling kubernetes using the playbooks from above and then continue with installation of `coturn` and `sftd` helm charts.

 ## Post Installation checks

 > After running the above playbooks, it is important to ensure that everything is setup correctly.
 Please have a look at the post install checks in the section [Verifying your installation](post-install.md#checks)